How to communicate with your spouse

 You will be rewarded for whatever you spend for Allah’s sake even if it were a morsel which you put in your wife’s mouth.
 (Bukhari)

 From a male perspective there may be a variety of reasons why he does not feel able to communicate with his wife:

 It is likely that his wife has a problem with communication too.

 She might not be creative at pulling her husband out of his cave.

 She might have done something that drove him into his cave and shut her out.

 In general men find women who are very loud off putting.

-She might be very critical or a mocker.
+She might be very critical or derisive towards him.

 Two sides to every story